mergen-sergio/DBest/tutorial/3-creating-query-tree.md

 - If the new schema is incompatible with the current configuration, the operator's label turns **red**, indicating invalid properties.
 - The user must update the properties to resolve the issue.

+### Defining schema names

+The name of the schemas are derived from the name of the data nodes.
+Some operators group all schemas coming from the connected operators into a single one, with an default name.
+These are called schemafull operators.
+Examples include aggregation (whose default name if agg) and AND (whose default name is condition).
+The name the data nodes and the schemafull operators can be edited by right clicking the node and chosing 'Rename'.
+Renaming schemas is important for query plans that contain two schemas with the same name.
+It can happen when using the same data node more than once (example, in queries with self-relationships) or when using two schemafull operators of the same kind (example, two aggregate operators than are united by a join operator.